 I embarked on an MA in Medieval Studies also at the University of Leeds where I earned a merit level degree in 2018.
 My MA dissertation explored the actions of the Ibelin family during the conflict with the Holy Roman Emperor Frederick II within the kingdom of Jerusalem in the thirteenth century.

-I will be delivering a conference paper at the IMC in 2019 in a session organised by Florence Scott and Samuel Bradley on Political Ceremony.
-The paper will be entitled 'Unity and Division: Contrast in the Crowning of Queen Melisende and King Baldwin III of Jerusalem'.
+I delivered a conference paper at the IMC in 2019 entitled 'Unity and Division: Contrast in the Crowning of Queen Melisende and King Baldwin III of Jerusalem'.